 The first strong evidence that something was missing from our picture of the universe came from the rotation of galaxies.

-In the 1970s, astronomer Vera Rubin and radio astronomer Kent Ford meticulously measured how stars in spiral galaxies orbit the galactic center.
-According to Newtonian gravity and the distribution of visible stars, stars near the center of a galaxy should orbit faster than stars in the outer regions — just as planets in the inner solar system orbit the Sun faster than outer planets.
+In the 1970s, astronomer Vera Rubin and instrument maker Kent Ford at the Carnegie Institution meticulously measured how stars in spiral galaxies orbit the galactic center.
+According to Newtonian gravity and the visible distribution of stars and gas, the orbital velocity of stars should decrease with distance from the center -- just as planets in the outer solar system orbit the Sun more slowly than inner planets.
+This is called a Keplerian decline, after Johannes Kepler's laws of planetary motion.

 What Rubin and Ford found was startlingly different.
-The outer stars orbited at roughly the same speed as inner stars, or even slightly faster.
-The rotation curves were flat where physics predicted they should fall off.
+The rotation curves were flat: outer stars orbited at roughly the same speed as inner stars, or even slightly faster.
+This pattern persisted across every galaxy they measured.
+Rubin published definitive results with Ford in 1980, analyzing 21 spiral galaxies and finding flat rotation curves in all of them (Rubin and Ford, 1980).

 This is only possible if there is far more mass in the outer regions of galaxies than the visible stars and gas account for.
-The excess mass forms a roughly spherical "halo" extending far beyond the visible galaxy.
-Because this halo does not emit light, it is dark.
+The excess mass forms a roughly spherical "dark matter halo" extending far beyond the visible galaxy -- in some cases, ten times farther than the visible disk.
+Because this halo does not emit light at any wavelength (radio, infrared, visible, ultraviolet, X-ray, or gamma-ray), it is dark.

 Gravitational Lensing

 Einstein's general relativity predicted that mass curves spacetime, and therefore massive objects bend the path of light traveling near them.
-This gravitational lensing effect has been measured precisely and is now a standard astronomical tool.
+This gravitational lensing effect was first confirmed during the 1919 solar eclipse (by Arthur Eddington's expedition, which made Einstein a worldwide celebrity) and has since become a precision astronomical tool.

 The problem: galaxy clusters produce more lensing than their visible mass should allow.
-Light from distant galaxies is bent by clusters at angles that require significantly more mass than is observable.
-The excess follows the same distribution implied by rotation curves — a diffuse halo of invisible matter.
+Light from distant galaxies is bent by foreground clusters at angles that require significantly more mass than is observable in stars and hot gas.
+The excess follows the same distribution implied by rotation curves -- a diffuse halo of invisible matter surrounding the visible galaxies.

 The Bullet Cluster: Dark Matter's Smoking Gun

-The most direct evidence for dark matter came from the observation of the Bullet Cluster (officially 1E 0657-558), a pair of galaxy clusters that collided roughly 100 million years ago.
+The most direct and visually compelling evidence for dark matter came from the observation of the Bullet Cluster (officially designated 1E 0657-558), a pair of galaxy clusters that collided roughly 100 million years ago.

-By mapping both the visible matter (hot gas, detectable by X-ray emission) and the gravitational mass (via lensing), astronomers found something remarkable: the gravitational mass was not located where the hot gas was.
-It was located where the galaxies were — ahead of the gas.
+By mapping both the visible matter (hot gas, via X-ray emission) and the total gravitational mass (via gravitational lensing), astronomer Douglas Clowe and colleagues published a landmark 2006 paper showing something remarkable: the gravitational mass was not located where the hot gas was.
+It was located where the galaxies were -- ahead of the gas, on the other side of the collision.
 The mass that was passing through without slowing down was the dark matter halo associated with each cluster.

 Large-Scale Structure